 Red wine is simmered low and slow with aromatic spices and a combination of orange and cranberry juices for a delicious mulled wine.
 This is the perfect cocktail to warm you up when the weather gets cooler.

-This recipe results in wine that is laced with notes of orange, cranberry, cinnamon, and cloves.
+This recipe for mulled wine recipe results in a wine that is laced with notes of orange, cranberry, cinnamon, and cloves.
 It is perfectly spiced and warms you to the core.

 How to make Mulled Wine

-The trick to mulling any beverage, is to do so over a low heat as to not evaporate the wine, yet impart the flavors of the spices chosen.
-You can do this over the stove on low heat, or in a crock pot over low heat.
-I often opt for the method of using the slow cooker so that I can keep the wine on warm while guests help themselves.
+The trick to mulling any beverage is to do so over low heat so as to not evaporate the wine, yet impart the flavors of the spices chosen.
+You can do this over the stove on low heat, or in a crockpot over low heat.

 - 750 ml dry red wine